56% OF INCENTIVE FUNDS REMAINING 9/30/22

 Low Income qualified residents may be eligible for doubled incentive amounts!

-You must provide proof of active enrollment in a low-income program.
+We cannot and will not accept your W-2, Form 1040, pay stubs or other income documents for eligiblity verification.
+Instead, you must provide proof that you are currently receiving a low-income benefit or assistance through a verifiable program.
 Some qualifying programs are listed below.
 This is not a complete list.
 If you are a participant of a program or benefit not listed here, please check with District staff at (831) 647-9411 before applying.

 - US Dept. of Housing and Urban Development website